-Helpdesk softwares are very handy to companies.
+Helpdesk software comes in very handy to companies.
 Period.
-But still we don’t think they solve the problem as efficiently as they could.
+But still, we don’t think they solve the problem as efficiently as they could.
 Can you imagine a scenario in which your work goes unified in order to solve customers’ issues?

-On the other hand, there’s one single network that have always existed in your digital life and you probably don’t even see it as a social media: your email.
+On the other hand, there’s one single network that has always existed in your digital life and you probably don’t even see it as a social media: your email.

 Since most of your emails are tasks to be done, we figured out that if you use your inbox as a visual workflow in which your messages go progressively through, it would save you tons of time.
 Did you know the average person spends 6.3 hours per day in their email?
 And yet, email is not productive, not collaborative and not an all-in-one place to do the tasks you need to.
 Let’s be honest, email as we currently know is broken.